Grainne10/pands-weeklytasks/README.md

 You should create a function called <tt>sqrt</tt> that does this.

 Solution:
+Solution:
 The program prompts the user to input the number they want to find the square root of ‘n’ and their guess for the square root ‘x’ .
+The square root function is defined which takes two arguments 'n' the number to find the square root of and 'x' the guess of the square root.
-Both inputs are converted to floating-point numbers using the float function.
-It prints the initial approximation of the square root.
-It uses a for loop function and iterates by improving and refining each time until satisfied with the approximation of the square root.
+The newton formula for finding the square root is applied and iterated by improving and refining each time until satisfied with the approximation of the square root.
 It prints the final approximation and has rounded this for simplification.
-I completed the task but realised I had done a program and not a function, I will try to correct this before submission.
+I completed the task but realised I had done a program and not a function and changed it in the final week.

 References: